Taylorjtt/Principles-Of-Embedded-Software/Project 1/readme.md

 6. Test if **ANY** 3 of last 4 bits are on, and print the value in binary (along with the result of the test – true/false)
-7. Rotate the value by eight bits to the right, print the value in hexadecimal Test if 3 of last 4
+7. Rotate the value by eight bits to the right, print the value in hexadecimal
+8. Test if **ANY** 3 of last 4 bits are on, and print the value in binary (along with the result of the test - true/false )